 - Air mixers will not cause electric sparks, making them a much safer option when mixing flammable materials.

 - Electric mixers transfer nearly 100% of their energy to the motor whereas air mixers may lose energy along the way, making electric mixers more energy efficient.

 - Air mixers increase compression to boost torque output, making them able to generate more torque than similar electric mixers.

 These are all important differences to keep in mind when deciding whether you should purchase an air powered mixer or an electric mixer.
-However, if you still aren’t sure which mixer type would be best for your specific application, we invite you to contact us today.
-The experienced mixing engineers at Arrow Engineering Mixing Products will be able to learn more about the intended application for your mixer and help you choose either an air mixer or an electric mixer that is perfectly suited for your needs.
+However, if you still aren’t sure which industrial sized mixer type would be best for your specific application, we invite you to contact us today.
+As experienced industrial mixer manufacturers, the mixing engineers at Arrow Engineering Mixing Products will be able to learn more about the intended application for your mixer and help you choose either an air mixer or an electric mixer that is perfectly suited for your needs.

 Contact us today to find out more about our industrial mixing equipment!